FOSSEE/st-scripts/using_sage/script.rst

     lim(1/x, x=0, dir='left')

 ..
+L8

+{{ Show the 'differential expression' slide }}

+..
 R8

 Let us now see how to perform differentiation, using Sage.
 We shall find the differential of the expression ``exp(sin(x^2))/x`` w.r.t ``x``.
 For this, we shall first define the expression, and then use the ``diff`` function to obtain the differential of the expression.
+So, switch to the sage notebook and type

 ..
-L8
+L9
 ::

     var('x')